desertwitch/zipfuse/README.md

 and `.zip` archives of an underlying filesystem as regular directories and files.
-This means it internally handles in-memory unpacking, streaming and serving `.zip` archives and all their contained files, so that consumers need not know or care about the archive mechanics at all.
-It includes a HTTP endpoint for basic filesystem metrics and controlling operations and behavior at runtime.
+This means it internally handles in-memory unpacking, streaming and serving `.zip` archives and all their contained files, so that consumers need not know or care about `.zip` archives mechanics.
+It includes a HTTP dashboard for basic filesystem metrics and controlling operations and behavior at runtime.

 The filesystem is realized in Go and kept as simple and stateless as possible,